Rental Car Guide for San Francisco

 The following six auto rental companies have names you know and recognize and also have rental options in San Francisco.
 Here’s our take on them:

 - Hertz.
-One of San Francisco’s most popular rental car companies with preferred service, great support, and a wide selection of Fords and other makes.
+A large national rental car company with preferred service, great support, and a wide selection of Fords and other makes.
 Recent rentals for Hertz in the compact class have delivered a Ford Focus sedan and Chevrolet Cobalt sedan.
 We have seen an increasing number of really modern Hyundai sedans and SUV’s with Hertz which is good if you like to try out imports.
 We received a recent intermediate airport quote around $415 per week with all taxes included.
 Service from Hertz was generally good, with the usual upsell attempts on insurance and gasoline pre-fill.
 Hertz in San Francisco is located downtown near Union Square next to the Prescott hotel and with easy access to the BART subway.
 Costco offers some good coupons for Hertz as does the AAA auto club.

 - Dollar.
 This is a great discount rental car provider offering good deals on cars in the San Francisco area.
 We rented from Dollar on a recent trip and got a minivan for our family – Dodge Grand Caravan / Chrysler Town & Country – (our choice) for a week for under $300 before tax.
 An intermediate airport quote is around $350 per week with all taxes.
 The service was average, but the deal made it worth it.
 This dealer emphasizes Chryslers but of course offers other cars as well.